First-Year Admission Checklist

 Submit Your English Proficiency Scores

-Request your official English proficiency scores to be directly and electronically sent to the University of Nebraska–Lincoln.
+Request that your official English proficiency scores be sent electronically to the University of Nebraska–Lincoln.

 Complete Your Student Visa Application